Here’s a fun project to try this strawberry season…a Mini Breakfast Strawberry Shortcake for One Recipe!

 As it turns out, looks can definitely be deceiving…

 What we actually have here is a strawberry shortcake made-over for breakfast.
-I added one of my favorite breakfast ingredients – oats.
+For this Mini Breakfast Strawberry Shortcake for One Recipe, I added one of my favorite breakfast ingredients – oats.
 I also used a whole grain flour (spelt), cut the sugar by not macerating the strawberries in sugar, and found a fabulous, breakfast-worthy substitute for the whipped cream – yogurt.

 - 1/4 cup spelt flour (or flour of choice)

 - 2 teaspoons sugar

 - 1 tablespoon butter, cold (or sub vegan substitute, like Earth Balance)